 Synopsis

-For too long, social media and the fitness industry has prioritised aesthetics over our health, leaving us with a difficult relationship with exercise and body image while surrounded by an influx of misinformation.
-It's easy to feel overwhelmed, or worse, give up on your fitness journey altogether...
+For too long, social media and the fitness industry have prioritised aesthetics over our health.
+Every year, we are bombarded with the message to 'train for our bikini body', warping our relationship with exercise and flooding us with misinformation.
+It's easy to feel overwhelmed, or worse, give up on your fitness journey altogether.

-For too long, social media and the fitness industry has prioritised aesthetics over our health, leaving us with a difficult relationship with exercise and body image while surrounded by an influx of misinformation.
-It's easy to feel overwhelmed, or worse, give up on your fitness journey altogether...
+For too long, social media and the fitness industry have prioritised aesthetics over our health.
+Every year, we are bombarded with the message to 'train for our bikini body', warping our relationship with exercise and flooding us with misinformation.
+It's easy to feel overwhelmed, or worse, give up on your fitness journey altogether.

 Details